 Geomatics

-We develop and apply spatial sensing, mapping, analysis and communication technology.
-The resulting spatial intelligence solutions enable new functional capabilities and enhance the resilience and productivity of myriad systems, from transport and planning through to disaster management.
+We specialise in developing and implementing advanced spatial sensing, mapping, analysis, and communication technologies.
+Our innovative spatial intelligence solutions unlock new functional capabilities and improve the resilience and efficiency of diverse systems, ranging from transport and urban planning to disaster management.
+This approach is what we term digital infrastructure engineering.

 Industry collaboration and engagement